balazskreith/mptcp-vagrant/README.md

 It can create MPTCP subflows at your wish, and get statistics for each subflow.
 You can refer its README.md for more information on how to use it.

-But for now, you can run throughput tests to our iperf server at OVH by this script:
+But for now, you can run throughput tests to our iperf server by this script:

+    vm:~$ ./run_all_tests

+You can also capture packet trace during iperf test by:

-    vm:~$ ./mptcp-iperf-tests
+    vm:~$ ./run_all_tests capture

+And dump-*.pcap file will be created in home folder.
 You stop the vm by issuing

     host$ vagrant halt